ChristianRich/bulk-html-loader/README.md

        /**
        * Individual url load complete callback (optional)
        * Here you can save the result to a database, process the result etc.
-       * Or you can just wait the the entire queue to finish and handle all the items in the final callback */
+       * Or you can just wait for the entire queue to finish and handle all the items in the final callback */
        .onItemLoadComplete(function(loaderItem, proceed){
            proceed(loaderItem);